ninja8170/ninja8170/ReadMe.md

 # 💫 About Me:
-Im trying to learn everything about Data
+Based in London trying to learn everything about Data

 # 💻 Tech Stack: